About the Prize

 What is a collection?

 One question often asked is, what is a collection?
-There is no good definition – it is sometimes said that a collection is assembled for its own sake, consisting of a number of items related in some way, by someone who is interested in them as objects, assembling them for pleasure rather than sheer utility.
+There is no good definition – it is sometimes said that a collection is assembled for its own sake, consisting of a number of items related in some way, by someone who is interested in them as objects, rather than being purely used as tools for research, for example.

 To guide you

 The prize follows the tradition of similar prizes awarded at universities in the United Kingdom and United States.
 You may find it helpful to look at the following links to get an idea of the kind of collections which are likely to interest the judges:

 The Rose Book-Collecting Prize at Cambridge University.
 The Colin Franklin Book Collecting Prize at the University of Oxford.
 The Adrian Van Sinderen Book Collecting Prize at Yale University.
 The Philip Hofer Prize for Collecting Books or Art at the Houghton Library, Harvard.

 Read the procedures and rules for the prize.

 Download the Cover Sheet form (Word Doc file, 134 KB).

 Send your Cover Sheet form and application in hard copy to The Library Office Manager, Room 524, Senate House Library, University of London, Malet Street, London WC1E 7HU or email your Cover Sheet and submission to firstname.lastname@example.org.